statamic/docs/content/collections/docs/views.md

 title: Photo Gallery
 ```

 > You can use the [template](/fieldtypes/template) fieldtype to make choosing your template in any entry easy.
+Any [fieldtype](/fieldtypes) that returns a string like in the example above works too, so go wild!

 ## Partials